Professor Pinar Akman

 I am the author of The Concept of Abuse in EU Competition Law: Law and Economics Approaches (Hart Publishing, Oxford, 2012).
 My peer-reviewed articles have been published in some of the most prestigious journals such as the Oxford Journal of Legal Studies, Modern Law Review, European Law Review, Journal of Business Law, Journal of Law and Society, etc. I was nominated for an Antitrust Writing Award in 2015/16 organised by Concurrences Review and George Washington University Law School Competition Law Center.

+In 2017, I was awarded a Philip Leverhulme Prize (£100,000) which recognises "the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising”.
+I will use the Prize to research the optimal application of competition law in online technology markets.
 I have been involved in many externally funded research projects.
 I was one of the investigators who applied for the second five-year funding of the ESRC Centre for Competition Policy in 2009 which obtained over £4 million.
 Some of the other work I have undertaken has been commissioned by, for example, the UK Department of Business, Enterprise and Regulatory Reform, energywatch, the Irish Competition Authority and the European Parliament.
-In 2015/16, I provided consultancy to Google, Inc on the European Commission's competition law investigation into Google's practices in Europe.
+In 2015/16, I conducted research commissioned by Google, Inc on the European Commission's competition law investigation into Google's practices in Europe.

 I am a Non-Governmental Advisor (NGA) to the UK for the International Competition Network’s (ICN) Unilateral Conduct Working Group and an NGA for Turkey for the ICN’s Cartels Working Group.